Government of Selangor

 The Government of Selangor, officially the State Government of Selangor, refers to the government authority of the Malaysian state of Selangor.
-The state government adheres to and is created by both the Malaysian federal Constitution, the supreme law of Malaysia, and the Constitution of the State of Selangor, the supreme law in Selangor.
-The government of Selangor is based in the state's capital city of Shah Alam.
+The state government adheres to and is created by both the Federal Constitution of Malaysia, the supreme law of Malaysia, and the Constitution of the State of Selangor, the supreme law in Selangor.
+The government of Selangor is based in Shah Alam, the state's capital city.

 The state government consists of only two branches – executive and legislative.
 The Selangor State Executive Council forms the executive branch, whilst the Selangor State Legislative Assembly is the legislature of the state government.
 Selangor's head of government is the Menteri Besar.
 The state government does not have a judiciary branch, as Malaysia's judicial system is a federalised system operating uniformly throughout the country.

 Executive

 Head of government

 The Menteri Besar is the head of government in Selangor.
 He is officially appointed by the Sultan, Selangor's head of state, on the basis of the latter's judgement that the former commands the confidence of the majority of the State Assemblymen in the Selangor State Legislative Assembly.
 The Menteri Besar and his Executive Council shall be collectively responsible to Legislative Assembly.
 The Office of the Menteri Besar is situated inside Sultan Salahuddin Abdul Aziz Shah Building in Shah Alam.

 The Sultan Salahuddin Abdul Aziz Shah Building houses the Office of the Menteri Besar of Selangor, as well as other state government offices.

 The Menteri Besar of Selangor is Amirudin Shari of the Pakatan Harapan (PH) coalition that holds the most seats in the State Legislative Assembly among the three coalitions in the state assembly.
 Amirudin assumed office on 19 June 2018, having been elected as a Member of the State Legislative Assembly in the 2018 and 2023 state elections that also returned PH to power.